Non-linear sigma models for non-Hermitian random matrices in symmetry classes AI$^{\dagger}$ and AII$^{\dagger}$: NL M for class AI

 Here, $dU$ and $dV$ represent the Haar measure on Sp$(n)$, the integral over which is just an overall constant and is irrelevant in the replica limit.
 The only relevant degrees of freedom in the replica space are $\lambda_a$, and hence we have

 We highlight that this is an exact expression for all moments of the one-point characteristic polynomial at arbitrary $N$ and $z$, up to an overall constant.
 This can also be thought of as a partition function for replica space degrees of freedom $\lambda_a$.
+We note that there exist other results on this quantity in Refs.\ \cite{Akemann-24, Forrester-24}.
+We also note that there exists another work \cite{Liu:2024xew} which studies similar objects.

 In Fig.\ \ref{fig:charpol-AIdag-smallN}, we plot the analytical expression in Eq.~\eqref{eq:AI-dag-1pt-microscopic} of the characteristic polynomial for various values of $N$ and $n$ as a function of $|z|$.
-We also compare the analytical result in Eq.~\eqref{fig:charpol-AIdag-smallN} with numerical results where we numerically generate non-Hermitian random matrices from the Gaussian ensemble in Eq.~\eqref{gaussian} and calculate the characteristic polynomial.
+We also compare the analytical result in Eq.~\eqref{fig:charpol-AIdag-smallN} with numerical results where we numerically generate non-Hermitian random matrices from the Gaussian ensemble in Eq.~\eqref{eq:AIdag-gaussian} and calculate the characteristic polynomial.
 For all values of $N$ and $n$ we studied, we have a good agreement between the analytical and numerical results.
+While Fig.\ \ref{fig:charpol-AIdag-smallN} shows a good agreement of the derived formula in Eq.\ \eqref{eq:AI-dag-1pt-microscopic} and the numerics, it should be noted that, in the interest of the universal statistics of non-Hermitian random matrix theory, it is known that the small $N$ behaviour is not a good approximation for the large $N$ limit.
+This fact was pointed out for class A in Ref.\ \ \cite{Grobe-88} and was also further studied for the $N=2$ behaviour of classes AI$^{\dag}$ and AII$^{\dag}$ in Ref.\ \cite{Akemann_2022}.